 Cover photo by Orlando Leon.
 4-minute read.

-In the fight against modern-day slavery, add America’s truckers to the battle.
+In the fight against sex trafficking, add America’s truckers to the battle.

 When we talk about sex trafficking and modern-day sex slavery, these issues can often feel far away.
 But the unspeakable cruelty and captivity of sex trafficking are so prevalent, and it is happening all around us, wherever we are.
 If you can believe it, every state in the United States has reported incidences of sex trafficking.
 The fact is, this is a massive problem with estimates reaching into the tens of billions of dollars a year for how big of an “industry” it is.